tundish/blathnaid/blathnaid/book/end.rst

     * The door ajar,
     * In chalk and char
-    * She lines the roads that journey far.
+    * She lines the roads for journey far.

 2
 -